Arg-e Bam: Consequences of the earthquake

 The citadel, including the governor’s residence, the main tower, the Chahar Fasl (Four Seasons) turret, and the hammam, were nearly totally destroyed, especially because of their location on top of the hill.
 The rocky hill concentrated the energy of the earthquake.
 In addition, these buildings collapsed because their foundations were resting on inhomogeneous ground, made of rocks and earth filling.
 The earth filling slipped with the ground motion.
 The city at the foot of the castle was nearly flattened, especially the parts that previously had been restored.
 Most of the vaulted roofs were cracked or severely damaged.

 No restoration had been undertaken for the Konariha quarter, before the earthquake.
 It was already severely ruined, and there were just a few structures left, of eroded vaults and domes.
 Paradoxically, this part of the city had less damage than the part which had been restored, though the ramparts all around collapsed.
 Only a few walls collapsed and some remnants, of already broken vaulted roofs, fell down.

 No restoration had been undertaken either for the Zoroastrian temple, just behind Arg-e-Bam, or the Khale Dokhtar citadel, 2 km North of Arg-e-Bam.
 Before the earthquake, they already were severely ruined and the earthquake did not damage them, as much as the restored city of Arg-e-Bam.
 The Khale Dokhtar citadel did not have many vaulted roofs left, before the earthquake.
 The main damage was a tower, and some additional debris from previously collapsed vaults and domes.
 The Khale Dokhtar citadel can be traced back to the Sassanid Period, and is believed to be older than Arg-e-Bam.

 Three kilometers east of Arg-e-Bam are the Summer Pavilion, Kushk Rahim Abad, and an old caravanserai.
 Both were not damaged further by the earthquake.
 The summer pavilion was already severely ruined before the earthquake.
 The old caravanserai had been abandoned long ago, and some of its parts had previously collapsed.
 In fact, the earthquake damaged this caravanserai very little, compared to the average situation in Arg-e-Bam, Bam, and the villages further east.
 The reason seemed that it was well built with sound details, compared to the average building quality of the area.

+Post-2003 restoration efforts

+As of January 2026, Arg-e Bam remains under continuous restoration efforts.
+The city of Bam itself continues to lack crucial infrastructure; having unpaved roads, many areas that have not been dredged, and blocked waterways.